First 5 Yolo Commissioners

-Jill R. Cook, MS, RN, PHN – Yolo County Health Director
+Jill R. Cook, MS, RN, PHN – Yolo County Deputy County Administrator

-Currently, the Yolo County Health Director, Ms. Cook began her public health career in Yolo County in 1994 where as a Public Health Nurse in West Sacramento she focused on Maternal & Child Health programs and services.
+Ms. Cook began her public health career in Yolo County in 1994 where as a Public Health Nurse in West Sacramento she focused on Maternal & Child Health programs and services.
 Previously in Solano County, she worked in the California Children Services Program and the Child Health & Disability Prevention Program for a combined six years.
-Cook is a graduate of the University of California Los Angeles School of Nursing, and Touro University International, College of Health Sciences where she studied public health.
+Commissioner Cook is a graduate of the University of California Los Angeles School of Nursing, and Touro University International, College of Health Sciences where she studied public health.
 Her nursing education included a special focus in pediatrics, pediatric and neonatal intensive care, child preventive health, and school nursing.
-Cook is passionate about long-term planning and investing in ‘upstream’ measures to prevent ‘downstream’ consequences.
-She is the proud mother of two young daughters and believes that our children are our most valuable resource and our best hope for the future.
+She is passionate about investing in ‘upstream’ measures to prevent ‘downstream’ consequences and performance management.
+She is the proud mother of two daughters and believes that our children are our most valuable resource and our the key to the future we hope for.

 Nichole Arnold – Children with Special Needs Representative